 Quality and Meml ber Experience Methodology Peer comparison groups CareFirst will only compare scores between practices in peer comparison groups that include at least 20 practices, and at least half of those practices must have a score.
 CareFirst will not provide scores for practices in specialties that do not meet these minimums.
-A specialist who is credentialed in multiple specialties will be attributed to the in which he/she provides the predominance of care. nat specialty Measures included All publicly reportable 2019 measures from NCQA's health plan measures are available for inclusion and may adjust factors allowed by NCQA.
-Refer to Appendix 1.1 for a list of measures and sub-composites by specialty weights. y and Refer to Appendix 1.2 for the transactional member experience survey qu estions.
-Data collection methodology Quality and risk adjusted utilization: CareFirst uses claims and other admir supplemental data that has been approved by an NCQA auditor (administ specification).
-Medication compliance is limited to those members with the pharmacy benefit. rative Member experience: CareFirst uses email surveys related to services provided members.
-The practice and date of service are identified in the survey that to completes.
+A specialist who is credentialed in multiple specialties will be attributed to that sp in which he/she provides the predominance of care.
+Measures included All publicly reportable 2022 measures from NCQA's health plan measures are availated for inclusion and may adjust factors allowed by NCQA.
+Refer to Appendix 1.1 for a list of measures and sub-composites by specialt weights. y and Refer to Appendix 1.2 for the transactional member experience survey ques stions.
+Data collection methodology Quality and risk adjusted utilization: CareFirst uses claims and other administrative supplemental data that has been approved by an NCQA auditor (administrative specification).
+Medication compliance is limited to those members with the CareFirst pharmacy benefit.
+Member experience: CareFirst uses email surveys related to services provide members.
+The practice and date of service are identified in the survey that the completes.
 Measure Process measures 1 weights Outcome measures 3 Patient experience 1.5 Methodology: Step 1 Quality and member experience: Each individual measure meeting the minimal threshold within the sub-composite for either PCP or specialty is compared to the NCQA National All Lines of Business 10th, 33 1/3rd, 66 2/3rd, and 90th percentiles.
 For those measures without national comparisons, CareFirst all lines of business benchmark are utilized.
-Risk adjusted utilization: Measures in the risk adjusted utilization sub-composition in Appendix 1.1) are scored differently from other quality measures.
-CareFir the observed to expected (O/E) performance of each practice against performance are First's entire book of business.
-An upper and lower confidence calculated with a 95% confidence interval. st compares ormance Methodology: Points for each measure are assigned based on peer percentile compar ison: Step 2 90.00-100: 5 points 66.67-89.99 4 points 33.33- 66.66 3 points 10.00- 33.32 2 points <10 1 point Risk Adjusted Utilization O/E significantly better (by at least 1 standard deviation) than the mean, at 95% confidence interval 5 points O/E not significantly different from mean 3 points O/E significantly lower (by at least 1 standard deviation) than the mean, at 95% confidence interval 1 point
+Risk adjusted utilization: Measures in the risk adjusted utilization sub-composite (listed in Appendix 1.1) are scored differently from other quality measures.
+CareFirst compares the observed to expected (O/E) performance of each practice against performance within CareFirst's entire book of business.
+An upper and lower confidence limit is calculated with a 95% confidence interval.
+Methodology: Points for each measure are assigned based on peer percentile comparis on: Step 2 90.00-100: 5 points 66.67- 89.99 4 points 33.33- 66.66 3 points 10.00- 33.32 2 points <10 1 point Risk Adjusted Utilization 5 points O/E significantly better (by at least 1 standard deviation) than the mean, at 95% confidence interval O/E not significantly different from mean 3 points O/E significantly lower (by at least 1 standard deviation) than the mean, at 95% confidence interval 1 point

-$^{^{\}scriptscriptstyle 3}\textsc{ClaimSphere}$ is registered trademark of Cognizant.
+$^{\scriptscriptstyle 3}\,$ ClaimSphere is registered trademark of Cognizant.

-4CAHPS is a registered trademark of the Agency for Health Research and Quality.
+$^{\rm 4}\,$ CAHPS is a registered trademark of the Agency for Health Research and Quality.

 Quality and Member Experience Methodology Methodology: Step 3 The points earned for each measure are multiplied by the measure weights described above to calculate a measure score.
 Methodology: Step 4 Measure scores are added within each sub-composite, then divided by the maximum possible score to calculate the sub-composite score.
-Methodology: Step 5 Quality and member experience composite are the weighted average of all applicable sub-composites (sum of all numerators divided by denominators).
+Methodology: Step 5 Quality and member experience composite are the weighted average of all applicable sub-composites (sum of all numerators by denominators).
 Subsequent evaluation for future years For subsequent years, CareFirst will use published NCQA HEDIS reportable measures from the previous year for administrative and auditor-approved supplemental data.